Arkowski24/epidemic-forms/README.md

 The projects aim to eliminate paper forms used during an epidemic interview and replace them with a digital one, filled on a tablet that can be easily decontaminated afterward.
 The answers are conveniently saved to the PDF files that can be printed if necessary.

+## Key features

+* **Collaborative approach** - the state of the form is shared between multiple devices, which enables the physical separation between the patient and the employee.
+* **Extensive customization** - the form is entirely defined by the schema stored in the database with six different types of fields.
+* **Mobile-first** - the UI was optimized for tablets with simplicity in mind to keep things simple for the older patients.

 ## To start using the project

 The project requires [Docker Compose](https://docs.docker.com/compose/).